malramsay64/phd-thesis/02_Methods/Crystal_Detection.md

 structure were the p2, p2gg, and pg structures as shown below.
 The search for structures was first performed using hard shapes in an isoconfigurational search algorithm developed by Toby Hudson [@Jennings2015].
 The resulting crystal structures were then relaxed using the Lennard-Jones potential find the energy of each structure.
-The calculated energies (+@tbl:crystal_energies) are all within 2% of each other, indicating there is no significant driving force for a particular crystal structure.
+The calculated energies (@Tbl:crystal_energies) are all within 2% of each other, indicating there is no significant driving force for a particular crystal structure.